AvinashTale99/ec2-Docker-Inventory-Management/ECR_readme.md

 * Installation script runner (`jenkins-install.sh`)
 * Detailed EC2 and IAM setup steps
 * Jenkins pipeline configuration and the `Jenkinsfile`
-* How to run it all as a zip-download

 ---